eye twitching myokymia eyelid spasms

 FAQ – Eye Twitching

-❓ Is eye twitching a sign of brain damage?
+❓ Is this fluttering a sign of brain damage?

-❓ Does eye twitching mean I need glasses?
+❓ Does this mean I need a new prescription for glasses?

 Conclusion